Changissnz/internet_insecurity_of_today/README.md

   2008 (debatable).
 If the questions become too puzzling, just think of Russia-Ukraine (Slavic chemical/digital/arms market) and Chinese prostitutization of the free mind and market.
 - The offensive nature of man, coupled with women's logical dishonesty, is why there are issues agreeing on what Internet 3.0 is.
 A separate
-  Rusian internet?
+  Russian internet?
 Check.
 A separate Chinese internet?
+Check.
 An exclusive Catholic internet?
 Who knows?
 The technology is there (well, at least the capital from blockchain).